Alkyl ketene dimer

 Alkyl ketene dimers (AKDs) are a family of organic compounds based on the 4-membered ring system of oxetan-2-one, which is also the central structural element of propiolactone and diketene.
 Attached to the oxetane ring of technically relevant alkyl ketene dimers there is a C_{12} – C_{16} alkyl group in the 3-position and a C_{13} – C_{17} alkylidene group in the 4-position.

 The main application of alkylated ketene dimers is in the sizing of paper and cardboard, as well as in the hydrophobation of cellulose fibers.
 The products thus modified are distinguished by higher mechanical strengths and less penetration of water, inks or printing inks.

 AKD's feature hydrophobic alkyl groups extending from a beta-propiolactone ring.
 A specific example is derived from the dimerization of the ketene of stearic acid.
 This ketene is generated by pyrolysis of stearoyl chloride.
 AKD's react with the hydroxyl groups on the cellulose via esterification reaction.
 The esterification is competitive with hydrolysis of the AKD.
 Prior to the development of AKD's, hydrophobicity was imparted by incorporating rosin into the paper.

 Related to AKDs, is alkenylsuccinic anhydride (ASA).
 As for AKDs, ASA reacts with hydroxy groups of the cellulose to form an ester, anchoring the hydrophobic group to the surface.
 ASA is prepared by the ene reaction of unsaturated hydrocarbons with maleic anhydride.

 History

-In 1901, Edgar Wedekind published the synthesis of alkyl ketene dimers by the reaction of carboxylic acid chlorides with tertiary amines:
+In 1901, Edgar Wedekind published the synthesis of alkyl ketene dimers by the reaction of acyl chlorides with tertiary amines: